 - 3 tablespoons softened butter 40 grams

 - vegetable oil for frying

-- Meanwhile, start heating the oil (in a large fryer or deep pot), make sure the temperature remains between 300 and 325° (150-160°), too high and they cook on the outside but not in the middle.
+Meanwhile, start heating the oil (in a large fryer or deep pot), make sure the temperature remains between 300 and 325° (150-160°), too high and they cook on the outside but not in the middle.
 Once oil is at the correct temperature, fry a few castagnole at a time, till they are golden brown and nicely puffed.
 Approximately 2 minutes, but turn often so they brown on all sides.
-Drain on paper towels, when cooled (at least slightly) dust with powdered sugar.
+Drain on paper towels, when cooled slightly roll in granulated sugar.
 Enjoy.